 Step 3: Build towards regular brushing

-When your dog is happy to be gently brushed, you can start normal brushing.
-The progression should be slow, and you should watch for signs of stress or anxiety.
-If your dog moves away or seems uncomfortable, you’ve progressed too fast.
+- When your dog is happy to be gently brushed, you can start normal brushing.
+The progression should be slow, and you should always watch for signs of stress or anxiety.
+If your dog moves away or seems uncomfortable, you’ve progressed too fast, so take a break.

-Take a few brush strokes, then reward and give treats before brushing some more.
+- Take a few brush strokes, then reward and give treats before brushing some more.
 Keep sessions short, fun and positive.
 It’s much better to practice brushing daily for a few minutes, than longer sessions once a week.

-It’s best to avoid tackling major tangles until your dog is comfortable being brushed, as these can be painful to remove.
+- It’s best to avoid tackling major tangles until your dog is comfortable being brushed, as these can be painful to remove.
 Never get frustrated or angry when brushing, as this teaches your dog there is something to be worried about.

 Thanks to our guest blogger, Richard.
 He is a dog expert who is passionate about positive training methods.
 He's currently head editor of The Dog Clinic, a website dedicated to helping owners learn more about their dog's behaviour.

 Want to hear about a different kind of dog care that both you and your dog will love?